 -Click the “Advanced” button and set Proxy Server address (proxy IP), proxy server port.

-For Internet Explorer, Netscape, Opera and other browsers, there’s a post I made sometimes in 2009 on how to change their proxy settings and I suggest you check it out.
+For Internet Explorer, Netscape, Opera, and other browsers, there’s a post I made back in 2009 on how to change their proxy settings and I suggest you check it out.

 2. Using Proxy Sites/Proxy Servers (PHP, CGI, GLYPE)